oliverlambson/orbit.py/natsext/README.md

-> [!IMPORTANT]
->
-> The codeblocks are a naive translation of the go codeblocks from orbit.go.
-> The client still has to be implemented so the api here is likely not how
-> things will actually look.

 # Core NATS Extensions

 Core NATS Extensions is a set of utilities providing additional features to Core NATS component of nats-py client.